dacooderr/OptiLock/README.md

 - [Better Map](https://gamebanana.com/mods/664456) by gfkm  |  Allows you to customize your minimap to your liking.
 - [QOLLock (4:3 Fix+More)](https://gamebanana.com/mods/648388) by civo  |  Fixes hud issues caused by 4:3 stretched res.
 - [Always Show Passive Items and Actives Icons](https://gamebanana.com/mods/601444) by Hanturaya  |  Always shows cooldowns on passives and actives.
-- [Mid/Bridge Buff/Neutrals Timer](https://gamebanana.com/mods/606414) by Hanturaya  |  Adds timers for Mid/Bridge/Camps without the need for Top Bar.
+- [Mid/Bridge Buff/Neutrals Timer](https://gamebanana.com/mods/606414) by Hanturaya  |  Adds timers for Mid and Bridge without the need for Top Bar.
 - [See Friends Rank, Stats and See Account ID](https://gamebanana.com/mods/602711) by Hanturaya  |  See friends ranks and stats.
 - [Show stats in shop](https://gamebanana.com/mods/617072) by Goblin Man Sam  |  Shows your hero stats in the shop.
 - [Smart Cooldown Tracker](https://gamebanana.com/mods/654373) by iAfar  |  Adds tracking of your skill charges near the crosshair and a quick reminder over the crosshair when your skill is ready for use.